Within Teamwork Projects, you can make a copy of an existing project on your site and customize which project items to include.

 You can use the date preview option to see the effect of any settings chosen here, before making the copy.

-The other options allow you to control whether other elements from the original project are copied, including activity updates, task and milestone creator, comments, project roles and project updates.
+The other options allow you to control whether other elements from the original project are copied, including activity updates, task and milestone creator, comments, follower, project roles and project updates.

 Completed tasks can be copied with their completed status, or marked as active again.